Comparing Medicare Advantage vs Medicare Supplement

 We offer both types of plans, so we can guide you to the right choice of plan for your specific needs.

-There are assistance programs available for lower income individuals.
+There are assistance Programs such as the Medicare Savings Program which is available for lower income individuals.
 These programs help pay for the Medicare Part B monthly premium and also Extra Help for Part D medications.
 Call us for more details on these programs to see if you might qualify.

 Let us help you find the best plan for your situation.
 Our service is 100% FREE.
 To contact us please call (800) 783-5901 or send an email to Info@usamedicareplan.com